Congressional Art Competition

-The Congressional Art Competition is open to all high school students in California's 38th Congressional District.
-The winning artist's work will be displayed for one year in the U.S. Capitol along with artwork from all participating districts around the country.
+It is open to all high school students in California's 38th Congressional District.
+The winning artist's work will be displayed for one year in the U.S. Capitol along with artwork from all participating districts nationwide.

-All submissions must be physically submitted to our district office (15111 Whittier Blvd, Suite 220, Whittier, CA 90603) and include a completed release form.
+All submissions must be physically submitted to my Whittier office (15111 Whittier Blvd, Suite 220, Whittier, CA 90603) and include a completed release form.

 NO LATE ENTRIES WILL BE ACCEPTED.